Call for Pre-Conference Workshops

 Hard Constraints/Workshop Requirements

-- Workshop reviewers cannot review any proposal on which they are listed as an organizer or invited speaker, and may not accept invitations to speak at any workshop they have reviewed after the workshop is accepted.
+- Workshop Reviewers cannot review any proposal on which they are listed as an Organizer or Invited Speaker, and may not accept invitations to speak at any workshop they have reviewed after the workshop is accepted.

-- Workshop chairs and reviewers cannot review or shape acceptance decisions about workshops with organizers from within their organization.
-(For large corporations, this means anyone in the corporation worldwide).
+- Workshop Chairs and Reviewers cannot review or shape acceptance decisions about workshops with organizers from within their organization (for large corporations, this means anyone in the corporation worldwide).

-- Managing Organizer Conflicts of Interest
+2. Managing Workshop Organizers’ Conflicts of Interest

 Other Guidance and Expectations for Workshop Proposals